Frequently Asked Questions

 Depending on your state of residence, families may have to pay state income taxes on K-12 distributions.
 Consult your tax professional for more information.

 Use the Federal School Code Search on the FAFSA Web site (www.fafsa.ed.gov) to search for a complete list of eligible colleges, universities, and vocational schools.
 In addition, the UA College Savings Plan can now be used to pay for tuition expenses at K-12 public, private, and religious schools (FAFSA codes are not assigned for K-12 schools).
+Costs associated with apprenticeship programs are also now eligible as long as the program is registered with the U.S. Department of Labor.

 The distribution may be subject to federal and state income taxes plus a 10% federal penalty.
 There are cases, such as in the event of a scholarship, appointment to a military academy, disability, or death of the beneficiary, where the distribution would not be subject to the 10% penalty, but may be subject to income taxes.
 Please see the Plan Disclosure Document for more information.